 - Step7: Compute SGR

 SGR = b*ROE

 Example of SGR Calculation

 Calculate SGR for a business having a shareholder’s equity of $800, net income of $230, and dividend payout ratio of 35%

 The SGR is the function of ROE and Reinvestment Rate.
 A business can increase the SGR by increasing any one of these two factors.
 The factors include:

 - Reducing the dividend payout ratio

 - Increasing the profitability from sales

-The SGR has the assumption that the sales of the business increases without any restrictions and the business has more than enough chance to grow.
-However, when the market demand is low, it does not matter how high the SGR, it cannot help the business to grow.
+The SGR has the assumption that the sales of the business increase without any restrictions, and the business has more than enough chance to grow.
+However, when the market demand is low, it does not matter how high the SGR is; it cannot help the business to grow.

 Hence, the sustainable growth rate is very important to find out the future prospect of the company.
-Analysts who analyze the business keeps a very close eye on this rate.
-To calculate this rate we use the two very important parameters.
+Analysts who analyze the business keep a very close eye on this rate.
+To calculate this rate, we use the two very important parameters.
 The first parameter is the return on equity shareholders of the company.
 The second parameter used is the reinvestment rate.
-Therefore, this rate when analyzed with the actual growth rate helps the business managers to make the decisions.
+Therefore, this rate, when analyzed with the actual growth rate, helps the business managers to make the decisions.